Oral Surgery FAQs

 Do I need to take the antibiotics?

 When indicated, antibiotics will be prescribed to minimize the risk of infection, so it is to your benefit to take them.
-If you have a history of complications with antibiotic use such as diarrhea or yeast infections, please discuss your situation with Dr. Hooe or his staff.
+If you have a history of complications with antibiotic use such as diarrhea or yeast infections, please discuss your situation with Dr. Hooe or our staff.

 Why is the medication making me nauseated?

+I just saw my dentist.
 Why do I need another consult if I just saw my dentist?

 If your planned procedure involves a single extraction or other simple procedure, a consult visit will likely not be required.
 For more involved procedures, a consultation is needed because this will be the first time Dr. Hooe will be assessing your situation.
 He needs to review your medical history, dental history, x-rays, and other information to make his own clinical diagnosis before any treatment is done.